itsngh/blog/backend/README.md

 ## Logging level, 0: none, 1-5: FATAL, ERROR, WARNING, INFO, DEBUG
 LOG_LEVEL					=	1

+## Node Environment, either set to 'production' to suppress errors from being sent out to clients, or 'development' to enable errors as responses to REST requests.
+NODE_ENV					=	''
 ```

 Note: All variables must be set, otherwise it will throw a fatal error on request.